Kampong Sungai Matan

-Kampong Sungai Matan is a village in Brunei-Muara District, Brunei.
+Kampong Sungai Matan (Kampung Sungai Matan) or simply known as Sungai Matan, is a village in Brunei-Muara District, Brunei.
 It has an area of 0.36 km2; the population was 356 in 2016.
 It is one of the villages within Mukim Kota Batu.
 The postcode is BD1917.
+It is a cultural village in this country that is run by members of the Majlis Perundingan Kampung (MPK) with a focus on helping to advance programs and the villagers in matters of tourism and the economy.